w3f/Grants-Program/applications/wika-network.md

 ### Team's experience

-* Nabil is a self-taught software architect with 25 years experience coding in different programming languages and frameworks.
+**Nabil** is a self-taught software architect with 25 years experience coding in different programming languages and frameworks.

 Code Jammer, Kaggle Master, from Java backends to Data Science in R, Machine Learning Engineering in Python, front-ends in React-JS, he has a full-stack expertise shaped over the years by concrete business impact deliverables.

-Except when it comes to blockchain, but that's his latest passion and he is now learning Rust and Substrate to join the amazing train of DApps.
+Except when it comes to blockchain, but that's his latest passion and he is now learning Rust and Substrate to join the amazing train of DApps!

-* Reda
+**Reda** Reda has +20 years experience in IT across 3 continents and dozens of technologies from perl to golang.

+On 2010, he co-founded a travel technology company, with API integration as its core product; where he aquired skills in architecture, backend, front-end developement, ops, team and project management.

+Hungry for discovering new grounds, on 2019, he joined a blockchain company focusing on multi-chain interoperabililty.

+Lately he has been working on a computer vision application to aquaculture, and he recently onboarded the rust boat to contribute to the Wika Network.

 ### Team Code Repos